miwipe/KapCopenhagen/README.md

 cd ../../
 ```

-## Downloading and building databases
+## Downloading and building the RefSeq databases

 ### Downloading fungi, viral and archaea reference genomes